jianghaojun/jianghaojun/README.md

 ### Hi there 👋
-My name is Haojun Jiang(蒋昊峻), a third-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
+My name is Haojun Jiang(蒋昊峻), a fourth-year Ph.D. student in the Department of Automation at Tsinghua University, advised by Prof. [Gao Huang](http://www.gaohuang.net/).
 Before that, I received my B.E. degree in Automation at Tsinghua University. 😄

+_**Beginning in May (2023), I will be shifting my focus to the research of autonomous medical ultrasound systems.
+My commitment will be towards revolutionizing ultrasound examinations by making them more intelligent and autonomous, thereby liberating doctors' hands and enhancing medical efficiency.**_

-I’m currently working on vision and language.
+~~I’m currently working on vision and language.~~

 <!--**jianghaojun/jianghaojun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.